DanielBMarkham/Info-Ops/manuscript/chapter9.md

 - Market segments
 - Contractor/Subcontractor organization

 The first structural item, "important terms" is found everywhere.
 Really, all the other structural items are just variations on that.
 Org charts?
-They consist of important terms (names of people, job titles, heirarchies) and how little pieces fit into bigger pieces.
+They consist of important terms (names of people, job titles, hierarchies) and how little pieces fit into bigger pieces.
 Market segments?
 Important terms around marketing.

 Let's say you're building a computer system for some group.
 You've done the initial effort in figuring out how this type of organization works in general, the **Business Abstract** work.
 (You always do that work, even if it's just a few items in three lists.)
 You've skipped how this particular business works -- you can figure that out as you actually do the work.
 But you need to understand how in general they'd like their computer systems to operate.
 You move to the **System Abstract** level.
 Without diagramming classes and methods, without creating detailed network diagrams with DMZs, load balancers, and jump boxes, how in general do they want their computers to help them?